Frequently Asked Questions About Infusion Therapy

-The duration of your particular infusion will vary based on your prescribed antibiotic, pharmaceutical, or biologic.
-Your nurse can provide you more exact times.
+The duration of your particular infusion will vary based on your prescribed pharmaceutical or biologic.
+Your nurse can provide you with more exact times.

 Before your infusion, drink plenty of non-caffeinated liquids, and get a good night’s rest.
 Metro Infusion Center will advise you if your specific infusion requires fasting.
 Wear comfy clothes and bring your ID and insurance card.
 If possible, have a friend or loved one drive you for your treatment.
 Feel free to bring any reading materials or activities to keep you occupied.
 Learn more about your first infusion treatment here.

 How much do infusion therapies cost?
 Will they be covered by insurance?

 Every infusible drug and biologic is priced differently and may vary based on your insurance plan’s coverage.
 Metro Infusion Center prides itself on ensuring the lowest possible out-of-pocket costs for our infusion patients.
 Our services cost an average of 53% less than hospital-based infusions.*